zlaval/cloud-stream-coroutine/Readme.md

 ---

 The compose file also contains a MongoDb image.
-You can connect to it wia command line or Compass on localhost at port `27017`.
+You can connect to it via command line or Compass.

+`localhost:27017`

+---

 **RabbitMq and Mongo authentication data**

-> username: admin
->
-> password: admin
+`username: admin`

+`password: admin`